openebs-archive/openebs-docs/docs/upgrade.md

       cd cstor
       ```

-   3. Verify corresponding pool pod is running using the following command.
-The particular pool pod should be running before going to the next step.
+   3. Verify corresponding pool pods are running using the following command.
+The particular pool pods should be running state before going to the next step.

       ```
-      kubectl get pod -n openebs | grep <pool_name>
+      kubectl get pod -n openebs | grep <spc_name>
       ```

       Eg: